Share Your News

 Thank you for taking the time to share your good news with the San Juan Unified community!
 We have three publications we use to help spread the word, depending on your target audience:

-A limited audience of school principals, site and District leadership receive this weekly publication.
-Deadline for submissions is noon Tuesday for distribution the following Thursday.
+Leadership Reflections: A limited audience of school principals, site and district leadership receive this weekly publication.
+Deadline for submissions is 9 a.m. on Monday for distribution the following Thursday.

 Use this form to submit news stories and ideas to the District’s Community Relations team, and we’ll work with you to find the best way to tell the story.

 Please keep in mind that the more advance notice we have - three to four weeks, preferably - the better we can plan coverage of your story.

 If you have any questions, please contact Director of Communication Raj Rai at email@example.com or call (916) 971-7611.

 Be timelyThe more current a story is, the more relevant it is to your audience.
 Note: If you have an interesting event in the works, don't wait to tell us after it already has happened!
 Give us a heads up before the big day in case we're available to cover it.